 Most Newfoundland and Labrador residents lived near the coast at the turn of the 20th century and depended on the sea for their livelihoods.
 Roads were scarce and boats were the dominant mode of transportation.
 Construction of the railway opened up the island’s interior for the first time and allowed government and industry to develop the region’s mineral and forest resources.

 Photographer: Holloway.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 08.02.014), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 08.02.014), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Workers began to leave their coastal homes to find employment at new mines and mills in the island’s interior.
 Some remained on a seasonal basis, others settled there permanently.
 Soon, large populated centres like Corner Brook, Grand Falls, and Buchans dotted central Newfoundland and the island’s population was spread not only around the coasts, but throughout the interior as well.

 The development of forest industries in the early 20th centuries dramatically affected settlement patterns in Newfoundland and Labrador.
 As paper companies established mills in central and western Newfoundland they also helped build new towns to accommodate workers.
 For the first time in the country’s history, thousands of families migrated from their coastal communities to work and live in the island’s interior.